Chimbote: Republican era

 In 1871, an agreement was made with Henry Meiggs to build a railroad towards the interior of the country.
 Chimbote was classified as a port, even though its population remained around 1,000.
 The opening of the Pan-American Highway created easy access to Lima in the 1930s.
 In 1881, there was an attempt to cede a naval base to the U.S. in Chimbote Bay by Peru.
 The deal was blocked by Chile who sent its marines to occupy Chimbote after learning of the deal to cede a naval base to the U.S. Navy.

 In 1940, Chimbote was still a small fishing port, with only 2,400 inhabitants in an urbanized area of 80 ha.
 In 1943, the government created the Corporación Peruana del Santa (Peruvian Corporation of Santa).
 This entity assumed ownership of the railroad, made improvements to the port, and began work on a hydroelectric power station on the Río Santa (in the Cañón del Pato [Duck Canyon] in Huallanca).
 The first stage of the power station was inaugurated in 1958; also that year, an iron and steel plant was built.
 By 1943, the first companies dedicated to the extraction of liver from the Pacific bonito fish arrived.
 This liver was sold for a high price abroad due to World War II.

 In the 1950s, port activity was consolidated with the constitution of the Peruvian Corporation of Santa, the construction of the Cañón de Pato hydroelectric plant and the beginning of steel activities.
 Around that time there were already some fish processing plants on the outskirts of the city.
 However, it was only in the 1960s that massive exploitation began, largely at the initiative of Luis Banchero Rossi, beginning the disorderly migratory exodus due to the high demand for labor.
 This growth also implied the arrival of services that made the growth of the city chaotic and disproportionate to plans.

 The following decade would see the decline of the economy due to two factors: overfishing and environmental pollution, a product of the industry that depleted the schools of the coast, and climatic factors such as the El Niño phenomenon.
 Also in the year 1970, the bitter 1970 Ancash earthquake occurred, which reduced much of the city's infrastructure and real estate to rubble displacing many people, not counting the numerous deaths in Chimbote and the rest of the department; A big problem was already coming to Chimbote.
 Many people left Chimbote and moved to the nearby Nuevo Chimbote.

-Present
+Recent

 The last few decades have been one of reorganization and ordering in process for Chimbote.
 After the collapse of the fishing industry and a new strong El Niño around 1983, interests were turned to agribusiness, tourism and commerce.
 In recent years, efforts have been made to recover the bay and remodel several buildings and public places.

+In August 1991, in words of Pope Leo XIV, three Catholic missionaries "were murdered out of hatred of the faith."